Frequently asked questions

 - one credit of university experience

 A: Yes.
-MAPS students are required to attend K-State’s orientation session on Friday, June 13, 2014.
-Important information about the campus and your college is shared during K-State’s orientation.
+MAPS students are required to attend the K-State Orientation and Enrollment session on Friday, June 8, 2018.
+You will learn important information about the campus and your academic college during session.
 In addition, you will meet your academic advisor, prepare your fall class schedule, create a K-State email account and get a K-State student ID card.
 You will need to pay for you and additional family members to attend the day-long event.
+You can sign up for orientation and Enrollment here:

 Q: Where will I live during the summer with MAPS?